 I just came across a really good article on recognition in film.
-So I am 'book
+So I am 'bookmarking it publicly here.

 The title is: '"The Men Who Came Back": Anonymity and Recognition in Local British Roll of Honour Films (1914-1918)', Scope, December 2000, and it's by Michael Hammond, University of Southampton, UK.